oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 -------
 # 1 Introduction
 <!-- All text is normative unless otherwise labeled -->
 *The content in this section is non-normative, except where it is marked normative.*

+The Topology and Orchestration Specification for Cloud Applications (TOSCA) provides a language for describing application components and their relationships by means of a service topology, and for specifying the lifecycle management procedures for creation or modification of services using orchestration processes.
+The combination of topology and orchestration enables not only the automation of deployment but also the automation of the complete service lifecycle management.
+The TOSCA specification promotes a model-driven approach, whereby information embedded in the model structure (the dependencies, connections, compositions) drives the automated processes.

 ## 1.1 Changes from earlier Versions

 <!-- Optional section -->
 <!-- Describe significant changes from previous differently-numbered Versions, not changes between stages of the current Version -->

+## 1.2 Document conventions

+- Naming conventions
+- Font colors and styles
+- Typographic conventions

-## 1.2 Glossary
+## 1.3 Glossary

 <!-- Optional section with suggested subsections -->

-### 1.2.1 Definitions of terms
+### 1.3.1 Definitions of terms
 The following terms are used throughout this specification and have the following definitions when used in context of this document.

 |Term|Definition|
 |---|---|